-The answer is in joining a real estate investment group, a club of other real estate investors that help each other sharing their experience and resources.
+The answer is to join a real estate investment group, a club of other real estate investors that help each other by sharing their experience and resources.

-The problem for many investors is that real estate investing groups can charge monthly fees up to $100 which eats away at any return on the investment.
+The problem for many investors is that real estate investing groups can charge monthly fees up to $100, which eats away at any return on your investment.

-It’s easier than you think to start your own real estate investment club, benefiting from the power of the group but saving money in the process.
+It's easier than you think to start a real estate investment club, benefiting from the power of the group but saving money in the process.

 It's the best of both worlds, stress-free real estate investing through the power of a group but without the costs of joining a club with high dues.

-Through this post, I’m going to show you how to start your own real estate investment group and how to find the best deals.
-It’s a long article but you’ll learn everything you need from how to find real estate investors for your club, how to find real estate groups near you and even some tips on property investing I’ve picked up over the years.
+Through this post, I'm going to show you how to start your real estate investment group and how to find the best deals.
+It's a long article, but you'll learn everything you need, from finding real estate investors for your club, finding real estate groups near you, and even some tips on property investing I've picked up over the years.

 What is a Real Estate Investment Group?